Dec 12, 2025

 export class CartComponent {

-items = inject(CartStore).items;
+public readonly items = inject(CartStore).items;

-total = inject(CartStore).total;
+public readonly total = inject(CartStore).total;

-updateQuantity = inject(CartStore).updateQuantity.bind(inject(CartStore));
+public readonly updateQuantity = inject(CartStore).updateQuantity.bind(inject(CartStore));

 }

-export class ProfileComponent {
+export class UserPrefsStore {

 });